 Instagram users have thousands of brands in their following lists.
 The Instagram feed updates are abundant.
 This means it’s on you to make your goods stand out of the crowd.
 Right now, Instagram Stories is your best bet.
 It’s a great way to catch their attention with quick, fun images of your product in action.

-Get Leads with Stories
+Make Sales and Leads with Instagram Stories

 Grow your email list with compelling and engaging content they will love.
 Think of your niche and offer them content they won’t find anywhere else.

 What is a lead magnet?
 It’s an incentive post engaging your followers to join your email list.
 Instagram Stories lets you generate initial interest — all you have to do is create an image or video which redirects viewers to your website.
 The rules are the same: beautiful content makes people want your brand more.

 As mentioned above, there are plenty of options for you to choose, from user-generated content or professional photos to pictures enhanced to your liking.
 With PromoRepublic’s Graphics Editor, you can create visually appealing lead magnets for your industry.
 Additionally, there is a choice of different types of post ideas materials which are available in the library of content.

 Try to stay consistent with your Instagram account, sticking to the same filter and style is recommended (but roles were meant to be broken).
 However, if you have several accounts, each account must have its unique personality; one account focuses on brand activities while the other one is strictly for selling products on Instagram.
 Try to capture the mood that your brand represents.
 Delve further and jot down your Buyer Persona to discover what pages they follow, what are their values and even colors they prefer.

 Make Your Stories to Follow Your Visual Identity